vouched/vouched-ios/README.md

 ##### Usage

-Typical usage is as following:
+Typical usage is as follows:
+**Note:** you can inspect the results delivered from the callback, and do additional processing before using the session object to post the results to the api service.:

 ```swift
 let helper = VouchedCameraHelper(with: .id,